For better or worse, Linnaeus dominated eighteenth-century biology.

 It was in the 1735 edition of the Systema Naturae that he made the memorable decision to group apes and human beings in the same category, something no other naturalist had dared to do.
 This classification was important in prompting later writers to propose that humans had actually evolved from apes.

 Woodcut title vignette from the Systema Naturae

-After his return to Sweden, in 1738, he continued his great inventory of life.
+Thus, he was able to marry Sara Lisa in 1739 and to continue with his great inventory of life.
 With the aid of correspondents who sent him specimens from all corners of the globe, he greatly expanded the number of plants and animals recognized by science.
 These were all assigned a place in what was to become known as the Linnaean taxonomy, the first version of the system of scientific classification employed by biologists today.
 For many of these he coined names that are still in general use, including the scientific name for human beings (Homo sapiens).

 In the Systema Naturae ("The System of Nature"), he not only classified plants and animals within two kingdoms (Regnum animale and Regnum vegetabile), but also placed minerals in a third kingdom (Regnum lapideum).
 Within Regnum vegetabile, plants were grouped according the number of their stamens and pistils.
 The tenth edition of this book (1758), the one in which animals are first assigned binomial names, is considered the starting point of zoological nomenclature.